Optics Measurements

 • tune_dict -- TuneDict contains measured tunes.

-• beta_phase -- contains beta functions from measured from phase.
+• beta_phase -- Dataframe containing beta functions measured from phase.

 • header_dict -- dictionary of header items common for all output files.